 An advanced degree can mean higher salaries, better opportunities, and personal growth.
-However, juggling a high demand career as a nurse while going to school can be daunting.
+However, juggling a high-demand career as a nurse while going to school can be daunting.
 Many nurses are now considering online nursing education as a way to advance their knowledge and professional standing.
 You might be asking, “Is this a good option for me?”
+Here are things to consider.

 Pros of Online Nursing Education

 A significant advantage of online learning is flexibility.
-The online, asynchronous model — such as what is offered at Aspen University — allows students to work at midnight, 2 in the morning, noon — whatever time you’re available.
+The online, asynchronous model — such as what is offered at Aspen University — allows students to work at midnight, 2 in the morning, noon, or whatever time you’re available.

 Great for Those Who Prefer to Self-Motivate